Azure-Samples/openai-secure-ui-js/README.md

 ```

 Open the URL `http://localhost:4280` in your browser, use the authentication emulator to connect to the web app, and start chatting with the bot.

-> [!TIP]
-> You can switch back to using Ollama models by simply deleting the `packages/api/.env` file and starting the application again.
-To regenerate the `.env` file, you can run `azd env get-values > packages/api/.env`.

 ## Resources